itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, Object> config
     )

-Returns a new :ref:`Client <edgedb-dart-Client>` instance with the specified client session configuration.
+Returns a new :ref:`Client <gel-dart-Client>` instance with the specified client session configuration.

 The ``config`` parameter is merged with any existing